Science

 Prerequisite: Chemistry

 This laboratory course provides an introduction to the basic concepts and unifying principles of modern biology.
-The course introduces topics at the organismal, cellular and molecular levels.
-Major themes include unity and diversity of species, mechanisms of information flow and species change, cell structure and division, and human body systems (with an emphasis on the immune, neurological, digestive and cardiovascular systems).
+The course introduces topics at the organismal, cellular, and molecular levels.
+Major themes include unity and diversity of species, mechanisms of information flow and species change, cell structure and division, and human body systems (with an emphasis on the immune, neurological, digestive, and cardiovascular systems).
 The importance of understanding the organism as a whole is stressed, as well as the interaction of organisms with their environment.
 The course includes some laboratory and significant project components with an emphasis on the use of current technological resources as teaching and learning tools.

 • Biology (Honors)